-To adjust CB antenna SWR (standing wave ratio), turn the adjusting ring of the antenna to achieve the lowest SWR reading.
+To adjust CB antenna SWR (standing wave ratio), remove the cap on the end of the antenna.
+Turn the tuning ring on the antenna to achieve lowest SWR reading.
 This procedure will help optimize transmitting and receiving capabilities of the radio system.